Dedicated Bus Lanes For Bank Street

 We believe that perfect is the enemy of good here, and this solution is a quick and effective one.
 Investment is minimal, and gives us the benefits today while setting us up for the future.

-Our long term proposal
+our long term vision proposal

 In the long term we would love to see the city try to make this area one that people love spending time in.
 This would include wider sidewalks which would drastically improve pedestrian experience and would allow for patio space.